Our Research Emphases

 Separate sexes evolve from hermaphroditism in nearly half of all flowering plant families, yet few dioecious species have evolved sex chromosomes from autosomes.
 The Ashman lab has combined phylogenetic and observational approaches with manipulative experiments in specific groups (e.g., Fragaria) test mechanistic hypotheses concerning the forces influencing sexual system evolution, either toward or away from dioecy.
 We are exploring the very earliest steps in sex chromosome evolution by merging genetic, genomic and bioinformatic approaches with ecology and phylogeny to test hypotheses regarding recombination suppression, sequence divergence and selection for sexually antagonistic genes linked to sex.
 We are utilizing several species within the sexually variable clade of Fragaria to gain transformative insight into early sex chromosome evolution, as well as the unique roles of hybridization and polyploidy in the transition from hermaphroditism to separate sexes

 Polyploidy (possessing two or more copies of every chromosome as a result of whole genome duplication) and hybridization (mating between two species) are thought to be a main drivers of biological adaptation, range expansion and speciation.
 Yet exactly how they contribute to biodiversity, and which genomic mechanisms, functional traits or biotic associations underlie success, remain unanswered questions.
 The Ashman lab is exploring how polyploidy contributes to ecological and evolutionary success in several species.
 In the genus of wild strawberry (Fragaria) we aim to resolve uncertainty concerning the manner in which genome doubling contributes to functional diversity and ecological amplitude of polyploid species (see collaborations).
 We use phylogenetic, population genomic and transcriptomic approaches to evaluate genetic diversity, chromosome structure or gene expression in a polyploid genome or whether multiple genetic and genomic pathways could lead to successful responses to environmental change.
 We are also interested in how polyploidy affects species interactions including those that facilitate plant success across resource gradients and in competitive conditions.
 For instance we are exploring how genome doubling enhances plant-rhizobia symbioses.
-We are keenly interested in the effects of polyploidization on pollinator and pollen-pollen interactions.
+We are keenly interested in the effects of polyploidization on pollinator and pollen-pollen interactions, as well as how polyploids transform ecological communities across scales.

 We also are interested in whether hybridization generates phenotypic novelty, cyto-nuclear mismatches and opportunities for new mutualistic partners.
 In particular, how the plant microbiome contributes to abiotic stress tolerance and how it may mediate other species interactions.